San Pedro de Alcántara - History

 The colony was large and it extended from El Rodeo near to what is now Puerto Banús and to Cancelada, part of Estepona.
 In 1860 the population of San Pedro rose from 36 to 529.
 Animals were purchased from as far away as Switzerland.
 The main problem was the cost of transporting sugar cane by sea to Málaga for processing.
 More investment was needed to build the factory, carefully sited away from the centre of the estate in what is now El Ingenio.
 The factory went into production in October 1871 and was called El Ángel.
 Gutiérrez's wife died later that year and the colony had to be sold to De la Gándara y De la Cuadra to pay the debts.

 General Gutiérrez returned to active service in the Carlist Wars and triumphantly entered Bilbao together with General Francisco Serrano y Domínguez, President of the First Republic.
-Shortly after, the Marqués del Duero was mortally wounded attacking Estella, the Carlist capital, on 27 June 1874.
+Shortly after, the Marqués del Duero was mortally wounded in the battle of Monte Muru attacking Estella, the Carlist capital, on 27 June 1874 in the third Carlist war.

 The colony was reorganised as a commercial company called La Sociedad de la Colonia with Hispano-Franco capital.
 In 1881 the company secured a 1,500,000-peseta loan over 50 years from the newly-established Banco Hipotecario de España.
 In 1891 they sold the sugar and alcohol factory to Societé Sucrière de la Colonie de San Pedro Alcántara, for 300,000 pesetas, and the latter invested 500,000 pesetas ona modernisation and adapting it be able to process beetroot.